CGI-IUGS/geosciml/model/readme.txt

-3 December 2010
+17 February 2011

+This is the development trunk for GeoSciML v3.

-The most up-to-date GeoSciML model is curently at ../branches/3.0.0_rc2/model.
+The current GeoSciML model for testing is curently at ../tags/3.0.0_rc2/model.

-This branch will be rolled into trunk as soon as possible.
+The current stable, publicly available release of GeoSciML is GeoSciML v2.1 - see www.geosciml.org

 Ollie Raymond
 GeoSciML Data Model Design Group oliver.raymond@ga.gov.au

-3 December 2010
+17 February 2011